mikkosiikaniemi/netatmo-weather-display/README.md

 A weather display web application for presenting temperature information gathered by locally installed [Netatmo weather sensors](https://www.netatmo.com/en-eu/weather/weatherstation).

-Optimized for 1<sup>st</sup> generation iPad.
+Originally when development started, I optimized this for a 1<sup>st</sup> generation iPad.
 Using Chrome browser on iPad allows us to "hide" the browser chrome by tapping on the date.

 ## Screenshot